Peugeot defends recovery plan after record loss

 COMPLETE CONFIDENCE

-The earnings slide has fuelled speculation that CEO Varin may be forced to consider selling the Faurecia parts division or seek a further cash injection - which could involve Peugeot become partly state-owned, like rival Renault.
+The earnings slide has fueled speculation that CEO Varin may be forced to consider selling the Faurecia (EPED.PA) parts division or seek a further cash injection - which could involve Peugeot become partly state-owned, like rival Renault (RENA.PA).

-Peugeot shares were up 5.4 percent at 11.12 a.m.
-British Time after the company sought to dismiss both possibilities.
+Peugeot shares were up 5.4 percent at 1112 GMT after the company sought to dismiss both possibilities.

 "We have 10 billion euros in liquidity, which is more than we had a year ago," Varin said.
 "I have complete confidence in our ability to meet our guidance."